Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 Theorem \ref{prop:fb} now follows from Lemma \ref{lem:dq}. \begin{proof}[Proof of Theorem \ref{prop:fb}] Let $f_0 = f$, and let $f_1$ be the simplicial quotient of $f_0$.
 It is easy to verify that the core entropy of the simplicial quotient $f_1$ is still zero.
 Thus, if $f_1(z) \neq z^d$, the above argument also applies to $f_1$.
 Since $k_f \geq 0$ and $m_f \leq d-1$ are both integers, the process must terminate in finite steps.
 Theorem \ref{prop:fb} now follows. \end{proof}

-We now return to the proof of Lemma \ref{lem:nt}. \begin{proof}[Proof of Lemma \ref{lem:nt}] Suppose for contradiction that all periodic cores are trivial.
+We now prove Lemma \ref{lem:nt}. \begin{proof}[Proof of Lemma \ref{lem:nt}] Suppose for contradiction that all periodic cores are trivial.
 For each Fatou vertex $v$, let $\mathcal{T}_v \subseteq \mathcal{T}_f$ be the core subtree.
-Since periodic cores are trivial, core subtrees $\mathcal{T}_v$ are disjoint.
-We consider the quotient map
+Since every periodic core is trivial, $\mathcal{T}_v$'s are stars.
+We consider a quotient map

 where two points are identified if they are in the same core subtree $\mathcal{T}_v$.
 We remark that $\widetilde{\mathcal{T}_f}$ may not be a Hubbard tree.